Automated Assertion Generation and Regression Testing for Machine Learning Notebooks

 \Comment{ \sd{move to appendix if needed} \mypara{Assumption of Linear Execution} \tool assumes linear execution of notebooks when generating assertions, which we consider both valid and practical.
-Mainstream open-source projects alreayd test notebooks in CI by executing them sequentially~\cite{linear_order_1}~\cite{linear_order_2}~\cite{linear_order_3}, and Jupyter Notebook itself provides no mechanisms for custom execution orders.
-Likewise, NBval~\cite{fangohr2020testing}, a popular pytest plugin for testing notebooks, and Kaggle platform both assume linear execution implicitly.
-In practice, users often linearize notebook cell order before sharing or rerunning, to improve reproducibility, and tools like ~\cite{linearize_notebook} can further help with cleaning and reordering notebooks.} However, once the assertions are generated, they can be executed in any order in a session using our Jupyter plugin when developers may edit individual cells. }
+Mainstream open-source projects already test notebooks in CI by executing them sequentially~\cite{linear_order_1}~\cite{linear_order_2}~\cite{linear_order_3}, and Jupyter Notebook itself provides no mechanisms for custom execution orders. \Comment{Likewise, NBval~\cite{fangohr2020testing}, a popular pytest plugin for testing notebooks, and Kaggle platform both assume linear execution implicitly.
+In practice, users often linearize notebook cell order before sharing or rerunning, to improve reproducibility, and tools like ~\cite{head2019managing} can further help with cleaning and reordering notebooks.} However, once the assertions are generated, they can be executed in any order in a session using our Jupyter plugin when developers may edit individual cells. }